adetyaz/coindrafts-linera/README.md

 # GraphQL: http://localhost:8080
 ```

-## ⚠️ Important Notes
+## Important Notes

 - **Wallet Connection Required**: You must connect a wallet (any Ethereum address) before creating or joining games
-- **Pre-seeded Tournaments**: Traditional league tournaments are pre-populated with test data for demonstration
+- **Pre-seeded Data**: Both tournaments and the global leaderboard are pre-populated with sample data for immediate demonstration
+  - **Why?** Real games take time to complete due to game durations (5-60 minutes), and stats only update after games finish
+  - **Benefit**: You can immediately see leaderboard rankings and tournament brackets without waiting
+  - **Note**: Pre-seeded stats will be replaced as real players complete actual games
 - **Local Development Only**: Each developer gets unique application IDs - deployments cannot be shared
+- **Blob Synchronization**: First-time startup may show blob sync warnings - this is normal.
+The startup script waits 30 seconds for blob propagation across the Linera network before starting services.
+If startup fails with blob errors, retry with `docker compose down -v && docker compose up --force-recreate`

 ## How to Use the App